 Speakable is used by the

-Speakable property can be repeated an arbitrary number of times, with two kinds of
+speakable property can be repeated an arbitrary number of times, with two

-- Do you have trouble triggering your content through the Google Assistant using TTS audio?
+error Problem: You can't trigger your content through the Google Assistant using TTS audio.

 - "What's the latest news about $topic?"